 Lots of girls and women have something called fibrocystic breast changes.
-This is when small, fluid-filled cysts in the breasts change size based on where a girl is in her .
-Because these cysts have to do with normal hormone changes, they are typically more obvious, and may hurt a bit, just before a girl's period.
+This is when small fluid-filled cysts in the breasts change size based on where a girl is in her menstrual cycle.
+Because these cysts have to do with normal hormone changes, they are typically more obvious and may hurt a bit just before a girl's period.
 Fibrocystic breast changes are nothing to worry about and don't need any kind of medical treatment.

-If you are worried about a lump in your breast, talk to your doctor.
-You should also call your doctor if you have any of these problems:
+If you're worried about a lump in your breast, talk to your doctor.
+Also call your doctor if you have any of these problems:

 - pain in your breast that seems unrelated to your period

 - fluid or bloody discharge from your nipple